DelroyBrown28/Plush-Plants-final/README.md

 ### Feautres left to implement

 I would ike to have the shopping baskets add to a sidebar checkout box, I understand this is something I will learn as I progress through the course and would like to implement this in the future.
 I would also like to have the ability to receive real messages through the 'Contact Us' page message box.
 Thorugh tons of Googling I learnt that this can be done with Javascript but I still feel I need to progress through the course more for a better understanding before adding this feature.

+## Technologies Used

+- HTML5
+- CSS3
+- Javascript